django-cms/django-cms/docs/introduction/01-install.rst

 Spin up your Django development server (Step 3)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you are ready to spin up Django's development server by running:
+Now you are ready to spin up Django's development server by first changing directory into
+the project folder and then spinning up the development server:

 .. code-block::

+    cd myproject
     python -m manage runserver

 You can visit your project's web site by pointing your browser to ``localhost:8000``.